 In addition to sometimes having clearer text and displays, the Switch charges in docked mode when attached to a TV.
 Even newer-generation Switches rarely last more than a half-dozen hours before requiring a charge.
 Additionally, some games drain the Switch’s battery more than others and are best played in docked mode for that reason.
 The other solution, one which smartphone users long embraced, is a portable battery pack.

-The best Nintendo Switch games for graphics
+The best Nintendo Switch games for graphics: Reviews & Recommendations

 Breath of the Wild launched with the Switch and nearly four years later is still lauded for its beauty.
 Amazon

-A flagship series for Nintendo, The Legend of Zelda helped sell the Switch when it launched in 2017.
+A flagship series for Nintendo, The Legend of Zelda: Breath of the Wild helped sell the Switch when it launched in 2017.
 Even in 2021, its graphics still impress.
 The expansive vistas and intricate boss designs set the tone for a fantasy adventure that players find highly addictive.
 Additionally, the ability to climb on nearly every surface in the game means that if a little mountaineering feels like it should go on the agenda, it can, giving the player an opportunity to appreciate a graphics style that is part anime, part fairy tale, and part coloring book.
 A truly beautiful game that you’ll want to play before the recently announced sequel hits shelves.

-The best Switch graphics for retro fans: Octopath Traveler
+Best Switch game for adults: Octopath Traveler